sassoftware/esp-kubernetes/README.md

 ## Components of the SAS Event Stream Processing Cloud Ecosystem

-The Docker images provide the following components of the SAS Event Stream Processing Cloud Ecosystem:
+The Docker images provide the following components of the SAS Event Stream Processing Cloud Ecosystem.

 [Operator](/esp-cloud/operator) - contains YAML template files, and projects to deploy the SAS Event Stream Processing metering server and the ESP operator.

 The following Docker images are deployed from this location:
   * SAS Event Stream Processing metering server
   * ESP operator
-  * Open source postgres database (this could be easily replaced by any Postgres database)
+  * Open source PostgreSQL database (this could be replaced by an alternative PostgreSQL database)
   * Open source filebrowser to manage the persistent volume

-[Clients](/esp-cloud/clients) - contains YAML template files, and projects to deploy SAS Event Stream Processing graphics clients.
+[Clients](/esp-cloud/clients) - contains YAML template files, and projects to deploy SAS Event Stream Processing graphical clients.

 The following Docker images are deployed from this location:
   * SAS Event Stream Processing Studio
   * SAS Event Stream Processing Streamviewer
   * SAS Event Stream Manager

-[Oauth2](/esp-cloud/oauth2) - contains YAML template files for supporting multi-user installs.
+[OAuth2](/esp-cloud/oauth2) - contains YAML template files for supporting multi-user installations.

 The following Docker images are deployed from this location:
   * SAS Oauth2_proxy
-  * Pivitol UAA server (configured to store user credentials in PostgreSQL, but could be reconfigured to read user credentials from alternative IM systems)
+  * Pivotal User Account and Authenication (UAA) server (configured to store user credentials in PostgreSQL, but could be reconfigured to read user credentials from alternative identity management (IM) systems)

 Each of these subdirectories contain README files with more specific, detailed instructions.

-## Prerequsities
+## Prerequisites

 ### Persistent Volume